-How do I track changes to Power Apps portals configuration?
+How do I track changes to Power Pages configuration?

-You can use auditing in Microsoft Dataverse to keep track of changes to Power Apps portals configuration entities.
+You can use auditing in Microsoft Dataverse to keep track of changes to Power Pages configuration entities.
 Auditing helps determine the change history if configuration data needs to be reverted.

-Power Apps portals version 8.3 and later supports TLS 1.2.
+Power Pages version 8.3 and later supports TLS 1.2.

-Which TLS 1.2 cipher suites are supported by Power Apps portals?
+Which TLS 1.2 cipher suites are supported by Power Pages?

-Power Apps portals supports the following TLS 1.2 cipher suites as per Microsoft Security Policy to account for multiple clients support.
+Power Pages supports the following TLS 1.2 cipher suites as per Microsoft Security Policy to account for multiple clients support.
 Strongest cipher suites are at the top of the list.
-This ensures the clients always use the strongest cipher suite that they support from this list while connecting to portals.
+This ensures the clients always use the strongest cipher suite that they support from this list while connecting to websites.

 You can control the cipher suites when configuring Azure Front Door with portals for edge caching and Web Application Firewall (WAF) capabilities.
 In that case, ensure you only use the cipher suites supported by Azure Front Door.
 Also, while custom domain HTTPS settings using Azure portal allows you to choose a default minimum TLS version between 1.0 and 1.2, use TLS version 1.2 for strong ciphers.